suesakol/academic-site/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a lecturer of linguistics in the Department of English and Linguistics at Thammasat University, Thailand.
 My research investigates issues related to probabilistic statistical information that bi/multilingual speakers recruit in second (L2) or additional language (Ln) processing and learning.
 Using a number of experimental methods, my research seeks to understand how such information guides online processing and shapes long-term representation of linguistic constructions in bi/multilinguals.
-I teach undergraduate courses in teaching methods and L2 acquisition.
+I teach undergraduate courses in teaching methods and L2 acquisition and graduate courses in introduction to linguistics.